aws/aws-fpga/hdk/cl/examples/README.md

 **NOTE**: *Attempting to load the AFI immediately on an instance will result in an `Invalid AFI ID` error.
 Please wait until you confirm the AFI is created successfully.*

-The [copy-fpga-image](../../docs/copy_fpga_image.md) API allows you copy AFIs to other regions and avoid the time consuming `create-fpga-image` process.
+The [copy-fpga-image](../../docs/copy_fpga_image.md) API allows you to copy the AFI to other regions and avoid the time consuming `create-fpga-image` process.
 Copy will also preserve the source Global AFI ID and minimize region-specific changes to your instance code or scripts.

 ## Step by step guide how to load and test a registered AFI from within an F1 instance